maab-osman/customer-data-processing-system-aws/README.md

 # Customer Data Processing System on AWS

 ## Overview

 This project demonstrates the design, deployment, and governance of a customer data processing system using AWS cloud services.
-The architecture follows a secure multi-tier design that separates networking, compute, storage, and database resources across public and private subnets.

-The project was implemented as part of the AWS Cloud Operations course using the AWS Academy Learner Lab environment.
+The solution was built as part of the AWS Cloud Operations course using the AWS Academy Learner Lab environment.

+The architecture follows a secure multi-tier design with separated networking, compute, storage, and database layers.
+The project focuses not only on infrastructure deployment, but also on cloud governance, monitoring, logging, operational visibility, and cost-aware resource management.

+---

 ## Architecture

-The system architecture includes:
+The environment includes:

 - Amazon EC2 instance acting as the processing layer
 - Amazon RDS MariaDB instance deployed in private subnets
 - Amazon S3 bucket for customer data storage
 - Amazon VPC with public and private subnet separation
-- Internet Gateway and route tables for controlled connectivity
+- Route tables and Internet Gateway configuration
-- Security groups for secure communication between services
+- Security groups for controlled service communication
-- CloudWatch monitoring and dashboards
+- Amazon CloudWatch monitoring and dashboards
-- SNS alert notifications
+- Amazon SNS alert notifications
-- CloudTrail activity logging
+- AWS CloudTrail activity logging

 ![Architecture](architecture/architecture-diagram.png)